rafaeldaime/server/README.md

 Start the server in background.

-nohup ./irado &
+nohup ./server &

 Nohup will save all log in nohup.out file.

 Killing a process running in background.

-ps aux | grep irado
+ps aux | grep server

 ,or:

-pidof irado
+pidof server

 then: